epiccoleman/advent_of_code_ex/notes_2021.md

 slice - make sure this still works. should take a config to include or discard the cut line merge - I think this should handle sparse and negative pretty well, needs some updates anyway though. should be able to get rid of some of the exceptions and whatnot now that it accepts negative grids, and we could add some logic in merge to merge the smaller grid onto the larger grid. basically all this fiddling has been to enable a big rewrite of merge.

+probably need a function to shift a grid to a new origin (translate)

 ## digression - grid stuff
 alright well.